-If your bid for a sheltered housing property is successful, we will arrange an appointment to show you around the property.
+If your bid for a independent living property is successful, we will arrange an appointment to show you around the property.

 If you decide to move in, we will explain the process, sign all the relevant paperwork with you and give you the keys to your home.
 You will then become responsible for the tenancy.

 You may be asked to move in at short notice, possibly 2 weeks, although we do try to give as much advance notice as possible.

 When you move into your new home, you will be welcomed by the Housing Management Officer (HMO).
 Find out more about the role your HMO plays in moving into your new home.

 You will be given the keys/fobs to your new home – one for your flat, and one for the front door of the main building.

 We will advise you about arrangements for your gas and electricity supply.